zapdos619/report-export-ctk/README.md

 - ✅ Logged in the activity log
 - ✅ Saved with error details in the ZIP
 - ✅ Listed in the export summary file
+- ✅ Automatically retried (up to 3 attempts)

 ---

 ## 📂 Project Structure
 ```
 salesforce-report-exporter/
 │